 I'd nearly killed her out of ignorance and my other dogs were sick as well.
 (This photo wasn't taken until after she started to heal!)

-I was angry at a system, became passionate about real dog health and healing in a more natural way.
+I was angry at the system, became passionate about real dog health and healing in a more natural way.
 I began reading everything I could get my hands.
 I attended webinars, took classes, watched videos . . . and then in 2007 the Three Little Pitties website for dog health was born.
 I continue to read, take classes, go to webinars, watch videos - anything I can to continue learning and I've been helping dogs through their owners ever since.

 By the way, I haven't seen a flea in years.